NotYuSheng/Transcribe-Translate/README.md

 - **Docker**: [[Installation Guide](https://docs.docker.com/engine/install/)]
 - **Docker Compose**: [[Installation Guide](https://docs.docker.com/compose/install/)]
 - Compatibile with Linux and Windows Host
-- Ensure port 3000 and 8000 are not already in use
+- Ensure port 8000 is not already in use
 - Project can be ran on either CPU or GPU

 ## Model requirements